 Faculty and Staff Queer Alliance (FASQA) is comprised of MICA staff and faculty members that meet on a regular basis for event-planning, fundraising, networking, and socializing.
 We also serve in a mentor-capacity to the students and the lesbian, gay, bisexual, and transgender (LGBT) community at MICA; having many collaborations with MIQA, the LGBT student organization for undergraduate students.
 Broad goals include outreach, awareness, advocacy, and LGBTQ scholarship.

-FASQA meets on a montly basis.
+FASQA meets on a monthly basis.
 If you're interested in joining us for the next meeting, email us at FASQA@mica.edu to join the listserve.
 You'll then get information about upcoming meetings, events, etc.

-Applications must be submitted to the Office of Diversity & Intercultural Development (Meyerhoff 108) by Monday, November 14th, 2016.
-Click here for an application.
+Applications must be submitted to the Center for Identity and Inclusion (Meyerhoff 108) by November 27, 2018.
+Click here for the application.
 Questions?
-Contact the Office of Diversity & Intercultural Development at 443-552-1659
+Contact the Center for Identity and Inclusion at 443-552-1659.

-If you are interested in attending a Safe Zone Training, please RSVP by emailing firstname.lastname@example.org
+If you are interested in attending a Safe Zone Training, RSVP by email@example.com.

 Maryland Institute College of Art is committed to its policy of providing equal opportunity regardless of race, color, creed, national origin, religion, gender, gender identity or expression, sexual orientation, marital status, age, or disability.
 MICA strives to be a welcoming community and is continuing to create policies and guidelines to help students navigate their time spent here.

-The Office of Diversity and Intercultural Development has created a Transgender Student Resources Guide to support transgender students during their time at MICA.
+The Center for Identity and Inclusion has created a Transgender Student Resources Guide to support transgender students during their time at MICA.